blurgyy/jaxngp/README.md

 │ --render.bg FLOAT FLOAT FLOAT                                                                    │
 │                         background color for transparent parts of the image, has no effect if    │ │                         `random_bg` is True (default: 1.0 1.0 1.0)                               │
+│ --render.random-bg, --render.no-random-bg                                                        │
-│ --render.no-random-bg   ignore `bg` specification and use random color for transparent parts of  │ │                         the image (sets: random_bg=False)                                        │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────╯
-╭─ scene arguments ────────────────────────────────────────────────────────────────────────────────╮
-│ raymarching/rendering options during training                                                    │
+│                         ignore `bg` specification and use random color for transparent parts of  │ │                         the image (default: True)                                                │ ╰──────────────────────────────────────────────────────────────────────────────────────────────────╯ ╭─ scene arguments ────────────────────────────────────────────────────────────────────────────────╮ │ raymarching/rendering options during training                                                    │